ziaongit/Movies-Listings-Application/README.md

-# Movies-and-Music-Info-Application
+# Movies-Listings-Application
-This is movies and music listing application using JavaScript ES6, jQuery along with Axios for making HTTP requests to the OMDb and Apple API.
+This is movies listings application developed using JavaScript, jQuery along with Axios for making HTTP requests to the OMDb and Apple API.

 ## Technologies
 1. HTML5